wenbobao/PPiOS-Rename/README.md

     >Note: This is an additional point of maintenance: as classes are added to or removed from the public API of the library, the list of options to `ppios-rename` will need to be updated accordingly.

-    9. Repeat steps [iii-iv](#countUniqueSymbols).
+    9. Repeat steps [3.iii - 3.iv](#countUniqueSymbols).
 The number of unique symbols should decrease, but still be significantly more than 10.
 This should be the count of all of the non-public symbols (non-public symbols for which there are not public symbols with the same name).
     10. Review the list of classes that will be renamed by executing the following at a command line (assuming all of the class names are prefixed with the two letters `SL`):

             cat WrappingApp/symbols.map | awk '{print $3}' | sed 's/[",]//g' | grep '^SL' > renamed-classes.txt